 In fact, consider raising your rates even if you don’t need the extra money.
 Without the added pressure of needing the money, you may find it’s easier to ask for more.
 And c’mon, who doesn’t want more?

 3. Get a new job.
 The average raise a salaried employee could expect in 2017 was just 3%.

 But switching jobs can net you an average pay increase of 10% – 20% (or more!)

 Are you thinking what I’m thinking?
 Might be time to update that resume!

 4. Become an entrepreneur.
 If getting a new job is the easiest way to explode your earnings, becoming an entrepreneur is probably the hardest.

 5. Take part in work perks.
-A lot of companies offer work perks that you may not be taking advantage of.
 Check with your manager or HR department to learn about potential cash perks for getting certifications, taking additional trainings or being a top performer.

-Make More Money in 2017: In Your Spare Time
+Make More Money Now: In Your Spare Time